buycycle/chatanalysis/README.md

 # Chat Analysis
 Chat Analysis is a tool that processes Sendbird chat logs within a specified timeframe and batch queries ChatGPT with a predefined prompt.
-The output is a JSON file containing the responses from ChatGPT.
-## Features
-- Extracts chat logs from Sendbird within a defined timeframe.
-- Batch processes conversations and queries ChatGPT.
-- Outputs responses in a structured JSON format.
+The conversations are split up by a user defined maximal character length to stay in the context limit.
+The output are two files, the conversations and responses log files.

 ## Installation
 1. Clone the repository:
    ```bash